 In Liwanag at Dilim, mutya appears only once, but it functions as a conceptual culmination of the essay’s moral and political argument.
-Jacinto writes: “At upang mapagkilalang magaling na ang pag-ibig ay siya ngang susi at mutya ng kapayapaan at ligaya, ikaw na bumabasa nitong magugulong talata”.
+Jacinto writes: “At upang mapagkilalang magaling na ang pag-ibig ay siya ngang susi at mutya ng kapayapaan at ligaya, ikaw na bumabasa nitong magugulong talata” [“And so that it may be understood that true love is indeed the key and jewel of peace and happiness, you who read these tangled lines”].
 The placement of this phrase is deliberate.
-Rather than introducing a new idea, mutya names the value toward which the entire essay has been moving: a non-deceptive, inward, and collective principle that can ground ethical life and political order.
+Rather than introducing a new idea, mutya represents the value toward which the entire essay has been moving: a non-deceptive, inward, and collective principle that can ground ethical life and political order.

-Against deceptive shine, Jacinto consistently privileges what is plain, ethical, and legible through conduct, not display.
-“Ang kagalingan at ang pag-ibig na dalisay ay hubad, mahinhin, at maliwanag na napapatanaw sa paningin.”
+Against deceptive brilliance, Jacinto consistently privileges what is plain, ethical, and legible through conduct.
+“Ang kagalingan at ang pag-ibig na dalisay ay hubad, mahinhin, at maliwanag na napapatanaw sa paningin” [“Goodness and pure love are unclothed, modest, and plainly visible to the eye”].
 This line anticipates the later naming of love as mutya.
-The value that matters most does not announce itself through ornament; it is recognized through action, restraint, and care.
+The value that matters most does not announce itself through ornament; it is recognized through action and careful restraint.
 When pag-ibig is finally named the mutya, it is not aestheticized as sentiment or metaphorical jewel.
-Rather, mutya designates true value—the inner treasure that resists spectacle and cannot be counterfeited by outward signs.
+Rather, mutya designates true value or the inner treasure that resists spectacle and cannot be counterfeited by outward signs.

 This point is reinforced when Jacinto immediately tests love through concrete ethical limits: “Mapagnanakawan mo kaya, mapagdadayaan o matatampalasan ang iyong ina’t mga kapatid?
-Hindi nga, sapagkat sila’y iyong iniibig…” Love is verified negatively, by what it refuses to do.
+Hindi nga, sapagkat sila’y iyong iniibig…” [“Could you steal from, deceive, or abuse your own mother and siblings?
+No—because you love them…”].
+Love is verified negatively, by what it refuses to do.
 It forbids exploitation, violence, and deceit.
-In this sense, mutya functions diagnostically: it distinguishes genuine ethical life from its imitations.
-Jacinto is explicit that cruelty and greed often “nag-aanyong pag-ibig,” dressing themselves in moral or religious language to legitimize domination.
+In this sense, mutya functions diagnostically by distinguishing genuine ethical life from its imitations.
+Jacinto is explicit that cruelty and greed often “nag-aanyong pag-ibig,” [“seemingly shaped by love”] dressing themselves in moral or religious language to legitimize domination.

-The political implications of mutya become explicit when Jacinto links love to unity, and unity to collective strength: “Ang pagkakaisa na siya niyang kauna-unahang nagiging bunga ay siyang lakas at kabuhayan.”
+The political implications of mutya become explicit when Jacinto links love to unity, and unity to collective strength: “Ang pagkakaisa na siya niyang kauna-unahang nagiging bunga ay siyang lakas at kabuhayan” [“Unity, which is its very first fruit, becomes strength and sustenance”].
 Love is not private feeling but a social force that enables a people to act as one.
 Here Jacinto’s moral vocabulary opens directly onto political theory.
-As Johaina K. Crisostomo has shown, Liwanag at Dilim is grounded not simply in Enlightenment moralism but in a vernacularized form of Late Scholastic political thought, particularly the idea that legitimate authority arises only from a morally unified people oriented toward the common good (Crisostomo 2021, 259–264).
+As Johaina K. Crisostomo has shown, Liwanag at Dilim is grounded not simply in Enlightenment moralism but in a vernacularized form of Late nineteenth century scholastic political thought, particularly the idea that legitimate authority arises only from a morally unified people oriented toward the common good (Crisostomo 2021, 259–264).
 Without this moral bond, a population remains a mere multitude, vulnerable to coercion and deception.

 The mutya in Liwanag at Dilim names the non-deceptive core of value: love as practiced solidarity.
 It is the ethical principle that allows liwanag to triumph over ningning, unity over fragmentation, and moral authority over spectacle.
-By calling love the susi at mutya ng kapayapaan at ligaya, Jacinto identifies the inner treasure without which freedom, equality, and a just bayan cannot endure.
-Read beside Jacinto’s revolutionary career (as printer, organiser, and combatant) and beside Crisostomo’s account of the Scholastic scaffolding of his political theology, mutya is not a lyrical ornament but a civic diagnostic: it marks the difference between ethical community and its counterfeits (Tiongson 2020).
+By calling love the susi at mutya ng kapayapaan at ligaya [“key and pearl of peace and joy”], Jacinto identifies the inner treasure without which freedom, equality, and a just bayan [nation] cannot endure.
+Read beside Jacinto’s revolutionary career (as printer, organiser, and combatant) and beside Crisostomo’s account of the scholastic scaffolding of his political theology, mutya is not a lyrical ornament but a civic diagnostic: it marks the difference between ethical community and its counterfeits (Tiongson 2020).

 References